will-parsons/magento-small/README.md

 stack. **Any changes made to the configuration may be overwritten when the stack is updated.**

+[Varnish](https://www.varnish-cache.org) is in use for Magento Full Page Cache.
+VCL configuration is from [Magento2 source](https://github.com/magento/magento2/blob/2.0/app/code/Magento/PageCache/etc/varnish4.vcl)

-[Nginx](http://nginx.org/en/) is used as the web server and listens on port 80 to handle web traffic.
-The configuration for your site can be found in /etc/nginx/conf.d/.
+[Nginx](http://nginx.org/en/) is used as the web server and listens on port 8080 to handle web traffic.
+Configuration follows [Magento2 source](https://github.com/magento/magento2/blob/2.0/nginx.conf.sample) and can be found in /etc/nginx/conf.d/.
 There will be a default site configuration and a separate one for your domain.
 Magento itself is installed in /var/www/vhosts.
 You will find a directory with the name of website you entered as a part of this deployment.